-objectName - the value that will be shown in the 'Object'

-column of the execution queue, which indicates the name of the object being updated

-- actionName the value that will be shown in the 'Action' column of the execution queue, which indicates the action that resulted in the generation of this statement - priority a numeric value that represents the priority of the statement; the higher the number, the lower in the queue the statement is placed

-This function macro can be called at any point throughout the template, but will not execute until the end.
+- objectName the value that will be shown in the 'Object' column of the execution queue, which indicates the name of the object being updated - actionName the value that will be shown in the 'Action' column of the execution queue, which indicates the action that resulted in the generation of this statement - priority a numeric value that represents the priority of the statement; the higher the number, the lower in the queue the statement is placed the template, but will not execute until the end.
 Once the template is complete, the DDL it has generated is sent to the execution queue.